Boston University Terriers women's ice hockey: History

-In 1974-1975 BU Women's Ice Hockey began as a club team of commuter and on-campus girls.
+In 1974–1975 BU Women's Ice Hockey began as a club team of commuter and on-campus girls.
 They played local New England Colleges and local women's hockey teams from the community.
 Dana Sennett was the first coach with assistance from the men's Championship hockey team.
 It was elevated to NCAA in 2005.
+The 1980–81 club team won BU's first women's Beanpot trophy.
+The 2001–2002 club team reached the ACHA national semifinals.